Here are the few Republicans who have called for Trump’s removal

 Sen. Lindsey Graham (R-SC), one of Trump’s biggest defenders in the Senate, said Friday that, as Trump stated, “it is time to heal and move on.”

-“If Speaker Pelosi pushes impeachment in the last days of the Trump presidency it will do more harm than good.”
+“If Speaker Pelosi pushes impeachment in the last days of the Trump presidency, it will do more harm than good,” he said.